NotArb/Jupiter/BOTCONFIG.md

 [bot_misc]
-keypair_path="/path/to/keypair.json OR /path/to/keypair.txt" # Path to the keypair file used for signing transactions disable_http_pools=false # Disable HTTP pools for debugging purposes (will be removed in future) max_swap_threads=0 # Maximum number of threads for handling swap requests (if left 0, the bot will automatically determine an optimal amount) max_jito_threads=0 # Maximum number of threads for dispatching Jito requests. (if left 0, the bot will automatically determine an optimal amount) max_spam_threads=0 # Maximum number of threads for dispatching Spam requests. (if left 0, the bot will automatically determine an optimal amount)
+keypair_path="/path/to/keypair.json OR /path/to/keypair.txt" # Path to the keypair file used for signing transactions disable_http_pools=false # Disable HTTP pools for debugging purposes (will be removed in future) swap_threads=0 # Number of threads for handling swap requests (if left 0, the bot will automatically determine an optimal amount) jito_threads=0 # Number of threads for dispatching Jito requests. (if left 0, the bot will automatically determine an optimal amount) spam_threads=0 # Number of threads for dispatching Spam requests. (if left 0, the bot will automatically determine an optimal amount)

 # Jupiter configuration (Required)
 [jupiter]
-url="http://0.0.0.0:8080/" # URL of your Jupiter server http_timeout_ms=3000 # HTTP request timeout for Jupiter (in milliseconds) http_pool_max_size=50 # Maximum number of HTTP connections allowed to be pooled for this dispatcher's requests (default: 5) requests_per_second=0 # Maximum number of requests per second to Jupiter thread_pool_size=0 # Number of threads for dispatching requests unmetered=true # Ignore rate limits and send requests as fast as possible
+url="http://0.0.0.0:8080/" # URL of your Jupiter server http_timeout_ms=3000 # HTTP request timeout for Jupiter (in milliseconds) http_pool_max_size=50 # Maximum number of HTTP connections allowed to be pooled for this dispatcher's requests (default: 5)

 # RPC configuration (Only required for spam sending and simulation mode)
 # This is just an example, we advise changing this from solana's public rpc.